-A number of Earth's Superheroes have suffered injuries in their battles to safeguard our planet.
-Can your company restore them to peak performance, using the new tools of the bioengineering revolution?
+Many of Earth's Superheroes have suffered injuries in their battles to safeguard our planet.
+Can your company restore them to peak performance using the new tools of the bioengineering revolution?
 Come and compete against your classmates to win this medical and economic race!
 This course is meant to expose students to the theory and practical application of the biological revolution.
 Students will be challenged to use engineering principles to design and test regenerative therapies such as ACL injury reconstruction, bionic limbs, neural repair and interface technology, bone scaffold modeling and testing, blood vessel synthesis, cardiac assist devices, and skin replacements.
-Students will also engage in biotechnology strategies including PCR, DNA purification, gel electrophoresis, chromatography, tissue culture, stem cell manipulation, immunoprecipitation, microbiology, computational biology, and a large focus on regenerative medicine (tissue engineering).
+Students will also be exposed to biotechnology strategies, including PCR, DNA purification, gel electrophoresis, chromatography, tissue culture, stem cell manipulation, immunoprecipitation, microbiology, computational biology, and a significant focus on regenerative medicine (tissue engineering).
 In addition, bioethics will be addressed throughout the curriculum, exposing students to the potential ramifications of technology on society.
-Numerous guest speakers and field trips will be arranged to reinforce the experiential nature of the course, allowing students to engage in meaningful dialogue with professionals in the biotechnology field.
+Finally, numerous guest speakers and field trips will be arranged to reinforce the experiential nature of the course, allowing students to engage in meaningful dialogue with professionals in the biotechnology field.

 It should be noted that the instructor served as the lead educational outreach teacher for the region's most famous biotechnology venture, the Pittsburgh Tissue Engineering Initiative.
-Approximately half of the course will follow a thematic approach to tissue engineering, similar to the popular TE summer camps and current camp BioE.
-Students will compete as biotechnology companies, racing to restore the functionality of our heroes by means of bioengineering and tissue engineering techniques.
-Honors level is also offered for those interested in greater depth and/or workload.
+Students will compete as biotechnology companies, racing to restore our heroes' functionality through bioengineering and tissue engineering techniques.
+For honors credit, students must complete video and article reviews and additional homework assignments and quizzes.

-Level Course Name Number Semester Credits Days 4 Honors Anatomy/Physiology 0489 Both 1 3/6
+Level Course Name Number Semester Credits Days 4 Honors Anatomy/Physiology 0489 Both 1 6/6

 Anatomy/Physiology is a study of the structure and function of the human body.

-This course will be a fast-paced Anatomy course that is designed for students with demonstrated ability in science and will enhance the education of students considering a career in biological studies, medical science and other science-based careers.
+This course will be a fast-paced

+Anatomy course that is designed for students with demonstrated ability in science and will enhance the education of students considering a career in biological studies, medical science and other science-based careers.
 All body systems are covered in detail, and various major dissections are performed.
 Due to the nature of this course, students are expected to study and complete homework on a regular basis.
 The majority of class time will be devoted to lab investigations, instructional videos, guest speakers, field trips, numerous group projects, and discussion.
 Evaluation is based on tests, written assignments, and labs.
 This course is open to juniors and seniors.